-- Submit annual membership fee.
+- Submit annual membership fee (online or check).

 Please note the membership year begins October 1 and ends September 30 regardless of when an individual or institution has joined during the calendar year.
 Members may renew their membership until January 1 of each year.